The British Royal Family Tree and Complete Line of Succession

 According to the official website of the royal family, “the order of succession is the sequence of members of the Royal Family in the order in which they stand in line to the throne.”
 That order is determined first and foremost by position in the British royal family tree.
 From the late 17th century until 2015, “next in line” after the monarch was the monarch’s eldest son, then that son’s eldest son and so on.

 Daughters were also in the line of succession but stood to lose their place if a son was born.
 For example, Elizabeth’s II’s second child was a daughter, Anne, but Anne lost her place as next in line upon the birth of her two younger brothers.
 The same thing happened to Lady Louise Mountbatten-Windsor, who was bumped from her place in the order of succession when her younger brother, James, was born.

 The Succession to the Crown Act

 In March 2015, the Succession to the Crown Act went into effect, ending the system of male primogeniture.
-Less than two months later, Princess Charlotte of Cambridge was born to the Duke and Duchess of Cambridge (Prince William and Kate Middleton) and became fourth in line to the throne.
+Less than two months later, Princess Charlotte of Cambridge was born to the Duke and Duchess of Cambridge (Prince William and Princess Kate) and became fourth in line to the throne.
 Three years later in 2018, when Prince Louis of Cambridge was born, Charlotte retained her place in the line of succession.
 This marked the first time that a female member of the British royal family tree didn’t lose her ranking after the birth of a male sibling.
-Next, check out some adorable pictures of the next-generation royals in England and around the world.